- Abnormal proteins in the blood

 Signs and tests

-Lab tests cannot diagnose polymyalgia rheumatica.
-However, most patients with this condition have an elevated sedimentation rate (ESR), a blood test that can show certain kinds of inflammation.
+Lab tests alone cannot diagnose polymyalgia rheumatica.
+Most patients with this condition have a high sedimentation rate (ESR).

-These tests may also be used to monitor patients' progress.
+These tests may also be used to monitor your condition.

 Polymyalgia rheumatica usually goes away by itself after 2 - 6 years.
-After this time, treatment can be stopped.
+You can stop taking medicines after this point.More severe symptoms can make it harder for you to work or take care of yourself at home.

 Calling your health care provider